Kettlebell Buying Guide: What Kettlebell Is Right For You?

 What types of kettlebells are available for training?

-Once only used by advanced athletes, kettlebells are now used by people young and old, from all walks of life, from beginner to expert.
+Once only used by advanced athletes, the kettlebell is now used by people young and old, from all walks of life, from beginner to expert.
 All branches of the military, colleges and universities, commercial gyms, personal training studios, group fitness programs and individual weekend warriors are just a short list of user locations and user populations incorporating kettlebell training.

 Cast Iron: If you’re looking for basic, you can stick to the cast iron kettlebell.
 No thrills here, but they do the trick, come in basic black or gray cast iron, some can have color coded markings like the IRON COMPANY kettlebells designed to help designate a particular weight.
 Cast iron kettlebells are a very popular choice around the world amongst home, studio, commercial and government based facilities!

 Competition Kettlebells: This is where things get a little serious!
 Competitive sanctions around the world require that kettlebells be a certain size to be used in competitions regardless of the weight increment.
-All competition kettlebells will have handles that are the same shape and size and the entire bell itself is exactly the same… from 8 kg to 48 kg (depending on the competition set).
+All competition kettlebells will have handles that are the same shape and size and the entire bell itself is exactly the same from 8 kg to 48 kg (depending on the competition set).
 The kettlebells in this case will be the same in dimension with only a difference in weight and a color.
 This uniformity allows competitors to perform lifts with units that are precise in size and measure.
+Make sure to check out the IRON COMPANY urethane competition kettlebells that offer an impact resistant urethane coating and smooth hard-chrome handles for added comfort during high rep workouts and extended wear.

 Kettlebell racks come in all shapes and sizes.
 The most popular type of rack is a two tier or three tier rack.
 Manufacturers such as Legend Fitness make short or long two tier racks that can be custom made to order with your frame color of choice made in the USA!
-Hampton Fitness and Tuff Stuff make terrific three tier racks that really give some great shelf space to store up those kettlebell packages!
-If you need something smaller to house your kettlebells you can consider multi tier racks from Body Solid or smaller three tier racks from Aeromat.
+TKO, Tuff Stuff, Muscle D Fitness, Body Solid and Aeromats make terrific two to three tier racks that really give some great shelf space to store up those kettlebell packages!
+If you need something more functional to house your kettlebells you can consider a custom made kettlebell rack with weight plate holders by Legend Fitness.
 Get your bells off the floor and on a rack of choice!

 Accessories for the kettlebell training enthusiasts are never out of reach!
 For the serious lifter, wrist guards make the perfect training tool!
 Guards allow the user to stay clear of bashing and bruising in the forearm area during swinging movements.
 There are even wrist savers made out of neoprene that you can use as a training aid.
 Easy to put on wrist savers help to minimize over training ailments such as small cuts or scrapes.
 Leather hand grips and gym chalk are also “handy” accessories to keep in your training arsenal!
 Find the right kettlebell training accessories and never have an excuse not to start your swinging!